Elakiri: Elakiri

 The literal meaning of the word "Elakiri" in Traditional Sinhala is cow's milk.
 But in colloquial Sinhala it has more dominant meaning as an adjective and sometimes as a noun to describe something very delightful or fantastic.
 At the time of founding of the site it had become very popular word among the youth, which had helped through the publicity of the site.

 Site design

 The server-side scripting used in Elakiri is PHP.
 Elakiri used vBulletin portal since 2004 when it was first launched, but after 18 May 2020, it was migrated to the XenForo forum software.
 The new platform allows users to select the dark theme if needed.
 Subsequent to the forum software change, a dedicated online market place was launched on the website.

 Forum and blog

 The Elakiri forum is one of the major features of Elakiri.
 Each member may get a title according to the number of posts they add to the forum.
 There also a reputation system which allow members to rate each other based on their posts.

-The posting to forums is limited only to the members who has an valid account.
+The posting to forums is limited only to the members who have a valid account.